How to say “soft” in Japanese

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun which refers to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “tamago” to say “this egg” in Japanese.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after the noun phrase, “kono tamago”, to make the subject in the sentence.
+In the example, this works after “kono tamago” to make the subject in the sentence.

 This is a typical usage of “yawarakai”.
-When we want to say “soft” in Japanese, this word would be the best choice.
-In this example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-So, we can say “yawarakai tamago” to mean ‘a soft egg’ in Japanese.
-It’s worth knowing.
+In this example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “yawarakai tamago” to mean a ‘soft egg’ in Japanese.
+When we want to mean ‘soft’ in Japanese, anyway, this i-adjective is a very good option.

-In the rest part of this blog post, I will explain major conjugations of “yawarakai”.
+So far, I’ve explained the definition and meanings of “yawarakai” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “yawarakakunai”.

 Below are the definition and meanings of “yawarakakunai”.

-- yawarakakunai – 柔らかくない (やわらかくない) : the nai form of “yawarakai”, meaning ‘not soft’, ‘not flexible’, or ‘not tender’ in Japanese.
+- yawarakakunai – 柔らかくない (やわらかくない) : the nai form of “yawarakai”, meaning ‘not soft’, ‘not flexible’, ‘not tender’, or such in Japanese.

 - yawarakaku – 柔らかく (やわらかく) : one conjugation of “yawarakai”.
-This can have the better connection with “nai”.
+This can have the smooth connection with “nai”.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “yawarakakunai” is literally the nai form of “yawarakai” and means ‘not soft’ or such in Japanese.
-Then, let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “yawarakakunai” is literally the nai form of “yawarakai” and means ‘not soft’, ‘not flexible’, ‘not tender’, or such in Japanese.
+Then, let me explain how to use this nai form through the example sentence below.

 Example #2: how to say “not soft” in Japanese